Chapter 13 - The Reaches

 It took almost an hour for Ueet and Gregor to catch up to the caravan.
 Gregor had begun strong at first but his energy waned quickly as he and Ueet made their way down the hill.

-They reached the expedition and Ueet had a soldier run forward to notify Tybour of their arrival.
+When they finally reached the expedition Ueet had a soldier run forward to notify Tybour of their arrival.
 Gregor was guided to the rear wagon and room was made for him to sit in a shaded bit of the bed in a place cleared of boxes.
 "Seriously, I am fine," he protested as he gulped water.
 Ueet noted that despite his protests, he did not force his way out of the wagon and back to walking.

 Tybour and Haningway joined Ueet and Gregor a short while later.
 Gregor sat up straight and made as if to dismount from the wagon.
 "Stay there," Tybour ordered.
 "No need to stand on ceremony and we may well need your full strength shortly I fear, the way things have been going."